walidelnozahy/cloud/docs/cli.md

 ## `cloud init [--overwrite]`

 Copies a basic application example into your current directory.
 If your current directory is not empty, you can use the optional `--overwrite` (or `-o`) flag.

-## `cloud start [--seed]`

-Enables interactive development mode and syncs and deploys local changes to your **personal instance**.
-This will watch your current directory and immediately sync and publish any changes you save.
-You can enable automatic data reseeding by passing the optional `--seed` flag.
-When automatic seeding is enabled, changes saved to your `data.json` file will update your **personal instance**'s data.

 ## `cloud test`